Self Regulated Learning Mechanism for Data Efficient Knowledge Distillation: Related Works

 \subsection{Knowledge Distillation}

-~\cite{normal} was one of the first papers to be proposed in knowledge distillation literature.
+The idea of knowledge distillation was popularised by Hinton in \cite{normal}.
 It proposed to use the original training data as the transfer set for distillation.
 In addition to learning from the ground truths, the student also receives supervision from the teacher model in the form of soft targets computed at a high softmax temperature.
-Subsequently, ~\cite{DAFL, ZSKD, meta} proposed methods for knowledge transfer wherein the transfer set was not available. ~\cite{ZSKD} models the softmax space of the teacher network using a Dirichlet distribution and constructs synthetic data instances by inverting samples drawn from this distribution. ~\cite{DAFL} uses the teacher model as a fixed discriminator and trains a generator to produce synthetic samples. ~\cite{meta} relies on the availability of activation statistics of the teacher model and uses these as metadata for constructing a synthetic transfer set through inversion.
-In these works, a synthetic transfer set is constructed from the teacher model and it is used for knowledge transfer.
-The process of distillation is the same as in ~\cite{normal}. ~\cite{conditional} proposed a conditional distillation mechanism.
-It incorporates the fact that the teacher model can sometimes be wrong in its predictions and only in that case the student must learn from the ground truths.
+Subsequently, ~\cite{DAFL, ZSKD, meta} proposed methods for knowledge transfer wherein the transfer set was not available.
+The softmax space of the teacher network is modeled by Dirichlet distribution in ~\cite{ZSKD}.
+Synthetic data instances are constructed by inverting samples drawn from this distribution.
+Using the teacher model as a fixed discriminator to train a generator for constructing synthetic samples is proposed in ~\cite{DAFL}.
+Constructing synthetic samples from the activation statistics of the teacher model's training is proposed in ~\cite{meta}.
+The process of distillation is the same as in ~\cite{normal}.

-~\cite{Romero2015} propose to guide the feature extraction process in students by using supervision from intermediate layers of a teacher model.
-In case the output sizes of the layers involved in the transfer process do not match, a learnable convolutional regressor network is used to match the sizes. ~\cite{Heo2019} propose to transfer the activations of the hidden neurons rather than the actual response values.
-They show that the generalization ability is better encoded by the decision boundaries formed by the hidden neurons rather than the actual response magnitudes. ~\cite{Zagoruyko2017} propose to transfer knowledge between teacher and student models by matching their attentions instead of activations.
-They define different types of attentions for CNNs.
+The feature extraction process in students is supervised by the activations of the intermediate layers of a teacher model in ~\cite{Romero2015}.
+In case the output sizes of the layers involved in the transfer process do not match, a learnable convolutional regressor network is used to match the sizes.
+Transfer of activations of hidden neurons rather than their actual response values is proposed in ~\cite{Heo2019}.
+It is shown that the generalization ability is better encoded by the decision boundaries formed by the hidden neurons rather than the actual response magnitudes.
+Knowledge is transferred from the teacher model to the student model by matching different types of attentions in ~\cite{Zagoruyko2017}.
 These are computed at certain layers for the teacher and student models and are matched by minimizing the $L_p$ norm of their difference.